 The Adult Division provides supervision for offenders (ages 18 and up) placed on Probation by the Courts, as well as performs a number of other court-related functions.
 At any given time, the Adult Division is responsible for the supervision of approximately

 4,000 felony offenses and misdemeanor cases.
-In addition to general cases, officers supervise and number of specialty caseloads including, Youthful Offender, Sex Offender, Mental Health, Community Service, Investigations, DUI/Specialized Drug and
+In addition to general cases, officers supervise and number of specialty caseloads including, sex offender, domestic violence, mental health, first offender, investigations, DUI (including SCRAM) specialized

 The Juvenile Division provides supervision for juvenile offenders as well as performing a number of other functions such as Preliminary Conferences, investigations, Home Detention monitoring, Intensive Supervision, Family Therapy, foster, residential,

 and/or group home placement and Detention Screening & transport.